greatericontop/GreatCrafts/README.md

 GreatCrafts is a crafting recipe plugin that allows you to create and customize your own crafting table recipes.

+**⚠ Make sure you download the correct file!
+There are two different files for Minecraft 1.19-1.20 and 1.21+.**

 ## Features

 - Supports shaped and shapeless recipes